resurfaceio/tyk-plugin/README.md

    }
    ```
    These fields are necessary for the plugin to communicate with Resurface:
      - `USAGE_LOGGERS_URL` corresponds to the Resurface database connection URL.
-If you're running Tyk Gateway as a docker container, you should use your `docker0` IP address instead of `localhost`.
+If you're running Tyk Gateway as a docker container, you should use `host.docker.internal` (or your `docker0` IP address, which defaults to `172.17.0.1` if you are on linux) instead of `localhost`.
      - `USAGE_LOGGERS_RULES` corresponds to a [set of rules for logging](https://github.com/resurfaceio/tyk-plugin#protecting-user-privacy).